-None!
-Be as involved as you can be in Alpha Lambda Delta.
-While we certainly encourage you to be active in your local chapter's activities, there's no national requirement for activity in your chapter.
+That's up to you!
+Be as involved as you want to be in Alpha Lambda Delta.
+While we certainly encourage you to be active in your local chapter's activities and service projects, there's no national requirement for activity in your chapter.
 You've already earned the grades, now accept the recognition!

 Who is in charge of Alpha Lambda Delta on my campus?

 Use our Chapter Contact Lookup page to find out who your chapter advisors and officers are.